lfit/releng-global-jjb/README.md

 **branch**: is the git branch to build from.
 **jjb-version**: is the version of JJB to install in the build minion.

+## Archiving logs in Jobs

+There are 2 ways supported for archiving log information:

+1) Job creates $WORKSPACE/archives directory and places logs there

+In this method the entire archives directory will be pushed to the log server in the same structure as configured in the archives directory.

+2) Via job variable ARCHIVE_ARTIFACTS using globstar patterns.

+In this method a job can define a globstar for example ``**/*.log`` which then causes the archive script to do a globstar search for that pattern and archives any files it finds matching.